Major, Minors, and Degrees

-Students who wish to place a class on pass/fail option during a regular semester (fall and spring) must do so by completing a Pass/Fail Request form and on the Registrar’s Office website before the end of the 10th day of classes.
+Students who wish to place a class on pass/fail option during a regular semester (fall and spring) must do so by completing a Pass/Fail Request form on the Registrar’s Office website before the end of the 10th day of classes.
+For the fall 2020 semester only students may place coursework on pass/fail option through Monday, December 28th at 11:59PM.
 These dates are different during summer/winter sessions.
 Please please check the Office of Summer and Winter Programs website for guidance.

 Courses placed on pass/fail option may not be used to meet major/related/minor or general education requirements (University level or CLAS).
 Students must get permission from their advisor to place a class on pass/fail.
 Students placing more than one course on pass/fail in a single term must also receive permission from a dean's designee in the CLAS Academic Services Center.

 Permission to Repeat a Course for a Third Time

 Students who wish to repeat a course for a third time may do so with permission from the instructor and the student’s advising director, and by submitting a Permission to Repeat a Course for A Third Time form to the Registrar's Office.
 In CLAS, if a student's most recent attempt to take a course results in them successfully completing the course, and if that course is required as part of the student's curriculum, the student is not permitted to take the course a third time.
 Please note that if a student repeats and fails a course that they previously passed, it can result in loss of credit.
 For the fall 2020 semester, students can submit a request using the On-line add form located on the Registrar's Office website.

 Students who wish to add a class between the 10th day and fourth week of the semester; or drop a class after the 10th day but before the 9th week of the semester must complete a Schedule Revision Form through the Registrar's Office.